-- You want to feel supported with the feelings you may experience after an episode these challenges and maintain the health and well-being of yourself and the person you care for.
+- you want to feel supported with the feelings you may experience after an episode and maintain the health and well-being of yourself and the person you care for

-- Explore ways families and friends can help each other to feel less overwhelmed and more supported in the long term.
+- you want to explore ways families and friends can help each other to feel less overwhelmed and more supported in the long term

 What will happen on the day